Facebook Tips & Strategies

 The Step-by-Step Guide to Applying for Verification

-Once you’ve done the prep work and feel confident you meet the criteria, it's time to apply.
+Once you've prepared your profile or page and believe you meet the criteria, it’s time to apply.
 The process is straightforward, but each step is important.

-1. Find the Application Form: Facebook moves things around, but you can typically find the verification request form in your Page or Profile settings under "Help" or by searching for "Request a blue verification badge" in the Help Center.
-You'll be taken to an official form page.
+1. Find the Application Form: Facebook varies the placement, but you can typically find the verification request form in your Page or Profile settings under "Help" or by searching for "Request a blue verification badge" in the Help Center.
+You'll be directed to an official form page.

-2. Choose Profile or Page: The first step is to tell Facebook what you want to verify.
-Select whether it's your personal profile or a business/brand Page.
+2. Choose Profile or Page: The first step is to specify what you want to verify.
+Select whether it’s your personal profile or a business/brand Page.

 3. Provide Your Documentation: This is the "Authenticity" step.
-You'll need to upload a clear photo of your official documents.
+Upload a clear photo of your official documents.
 The form will prompt you for the specific type needed (e.g., driver's license for a person, articles of incorporation for a business).

 4. Confirm Your Notability: Next, you'll need to make your case for being a "public figure, celebrity, or brand."